 Birankai members have access to a wealth of highly skilled and qualified Aikido instructors, many of whom trained directly under T. K. Chiba Shihan for a number of years.
 Chiba Sensei’s lineage has gained a reputation throughout the larger Aikido community for its rigor, particularly in the area of weapons training.
 BNA dojos in general, place a high priority on physical conditioning and weapons proficiency.
 Many BNA dojos offer training in Iaido, Zazen, and/or Misogi, in addition to Aikido study.

 All BNA instructors must meet the organization’s certification standards and are expected to demonstrate their continued progress in the art on a regular basis.
 Furthermore, Birankai members are welcomed, and will find familiar training, at any of the organization’s 54 dojos, as well as at dojos affiliated with the United States Aikido Federation.

 • BNA is directly affiliated with Aikikai Hombu Dojo in Japan.

 • BNA provides seminar support to member dojos and regional events and provides training scholarships to members.

 For more information on BNA’s seminar and scholarship programs, click here.

-• BNA offers training materials through its online store (temporarily unavailable) and published curriculum guidelines.
+• BNA offers training materials through its online store and published curriculum guidelines.

 • BNA is an inclusive community of Aikido practitioners and welcomes people of all ages, abilities, beliefs, incomes, races, nationalities, genders, and sexual identities.